John Amen

-Colonel John Harlan Amen (September 15, 1898 – March 10, 1960) was a lawyer and United States Army Intelligence officer, who served as Nuremberg Prison Chief Interrogator during the Nuremberg War Crimes Trials.
+John Harlan Amen (September 15, 1898 – March 10, 1960) was a lawyer and United States Army Intelligence officer, who served as Nuremberg Prison Chief Interrogator during the Nuremberg War Crimes Trials.

 Early life and education

-John Harlan Amen was born on September 15, 1898 to Harlan Page Amen and Mary Rawson in Exeter, New Hampshire.
-He graduated from Phillips Exeter Academy in 1915, where his father had previously been principal, and from Princeton University in 1919.
+John Harlan Amen was born on September 15, 1898, to Harlan Page Amen and Mary Rawson in Exeter, New Hampshire.
+He graduated from Phillips Exeter Academy in 1915, where his father had previously been appointed as a principal, and from Princeton University in 1919.
 He attended Harvard Law School from 1919 to 1923.

 Legal and political career

 He was admitted to the New York bar in 1923.
 He served as an associate with Shearman & Sterling in New York from 1923 to 1928.

 From 1928 to 1938, he was a partner in the firm of Duryee, Zunino, & Amen.
 In 1938, he was a partner in the firm Parker & Duryee.

 He served as a special assistant to the United States Attorney General on cases involving anti-trust laws from 1928 to 1938.

 On October 26, 1938, he was appointed as the special prosecutor to supersede the district attorney of Kings County in connection with investigation of official corruption in Brooklyn.

 Amen served on the prosecution for the Murder Inc. killers.
 His investigation eventually led to the dismissal of nearly a dozen police officers for accepting fraudulent bonds.